marinecoders/marinecoders.github.io/assets/js/README.md

 Make sure you run this in the assets/js directory.
 Additionally, you will have to ensure that you have installed browserify and any npm modules that are used by the bundler.
-Currently, that is 'fs' and 'docx'.
+Currently, that is 'brfs' and 'docx'.

 Then, to run the server locally, you will use: